physje/waterinfo/README.md

 ## Known limitations

+ - The integration does not work properly for pre-2023.9-versions of Home Assistant.
  - This integration is translated into English and Dutch, the entity names and the data (from the API) are only available in Dutch.
  - Sometimes the Rijkswaterstaat site is down for inexplicable reasons.
 At that moment, creating new sensors is impossible and sensors that have already exist will not be updated.